Security

 for individual in self._population:

-seperations = re.split('{callback}', individual)
+separations = re.split('{callback}', individual)

-if seperation:
+if separation:

-self._new_population.add(individual.replace(seperation, random.choice(TOKENS), 1))
+self._new_population.add(individual.replace(separation, random.choice(TOKENS), 1))

 During the mutation and cross-over step, some payloads were discarded, like over a size limitation.